SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 {% highlight bash %}abyss-pe k=35 in='ebola1.fastq ebola2.fastq' name=k35{% endhighlight %}

-NB: you can do the same thing using salloc directly from the master assuming that the data have been transfer to the /scratch of your node:
+NB: you can do the same thing using srun directly from the master assuming that the data have been transfer to the /scratch of your node and that you know the nodename:

 From the master, type the following commands:

-{% highlight bash %} salloc -p short module load bioinfo/abyss/1.9.0 srun --chdir=/scratch/login/TPassembly/Ebola abyss-pe k=35 -j1 np=1  in='ebola1.fastq ebola2.fastq' name=k35{% endhighlight %}
+{% highlight bash %}
+module load bioinfo/abyss/1.9.0
+srun -p partitionname --nodelist=nodename --chdir=/scratch/login/TPassembly/Ebola abyss-pe k=35 -j1 np=1  in='ebola1.fastq ebola2.fastq' name=k35{% endhighlight %}

-the `--chdir` allows to change the working directory and to precise in which directory the analysis will be done directly into the node.
+the -p allows to indicate the partition to use , replace `partitionname`parameter the --nodelist allows to indicate the node to use , replace `nodename`parameter the `--chdir` allows to change the working directory and to precise in which directory the analysis will be done directly into the node.

 -----------------------